hmcts/rse-cft-lib/README.md

     boot-->etc[Additional service classloaders...];
 ```

-By running each spring boot application in its own classloader dependency conflicts are avoided; each application can have its own unique dependency graph.
+By running each spring boot application in its own classloader dependency conflicts are avoided; each application can have its own unique dependency set.

 ### Project structure

+#### rse-cft-lib-plugin

+The cftlib Gradle plugin

 #### lib/bootstrapper